 Optoma UHD65 Review

 This 4K projector is built to delight people who love watching movies at home.
 Fewer lumens and off-the-chart blacks help to fulfill this promise.
-Priced at around $2,499, this is a great projector for someone who wants to step up to near-4K.
+Priced at above $2000, this is a great projector for someone who wants to step up to near-4K.

 Excellent picture quality and a competitive price make the Optoma UHD65 a safe bet.
 You'll love how deep the blacks are and the tremendous contrasts.

 While it's not technically considered a 4K projector, the picture quality on the Optoma UHD65 comes awfully close.
 Additionally, the manufacturer's suggested retail price above $2000.

 If you want to step up to near-4K quality but don't have the budget to spend $6,000 or $8,000, then this is the compromise you're looking for.
 Consider this the best top of the line almost 4k projector you can get.